This review pits Outco and Interview Kickstart, two popular interview prep platforms, together.

 Interview Kickstart Course Outline and Features

-As you’ll see in this part of the review, Interview Kickstart course outline is quite different from that of Outco.
+As you’ll see in this part of the review, the Interview Kickstart course outline is quite different from that of Outco.

 But they offer very similar benefits by way of features.